ohlmann/parallel_decorators/README.md

 # Parallel decorators
-This module contains decorators for parallel vectorization of functions
+This module contains decorators for parallel vectorization of functions.

 The decorators vectorize the function over the first argument and return a